Therapy Dog Training

 - A hungry, but not famished dog.

 - Treats: A variety of your dogs favorite treats, cut into very small pea size pieces, that you can carry in a treat pouch or other suitable container that allows easy access when you are seated, standing or walking.
-Please bring 3 different types, each in their own container.
+Please bring 3 different types.

 - Treat pouch that you can wear, which is easy to put your hand in and doesn’t make noise when you grab a treat.

-- A mat, bed, or non-slip pad for dogs to sit o
+- A mat, bed, or non-slip pad for dogs to sit on

 Dog Training Registration